balancer/docs-v3/docs/concepts/vault/onchain-api.md

 # The Vault

-This page displays all functions which are callable on the Vault.
-Some functions are defined in extension contracts due to bytecodesize limits.
-More info on this is [here](./).

 :::info Use the Router for swap, add liquidity and remove liquidity operations The [Router](../router/overview.html) is the primary entry-point for the Balancer Protocol.
 It exposes developer friendly interfaces for complex protocol interactions.
 :::